BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 **Nm:** See, the problem with that is that it is taking it in the sense of an external duty that one must do.
 “When lust is present, I must do *this*.”
-No - When lust is present you must acknowledge it, and recognize the mind of lust as the mind of lust.
-As opposed to - “Mind of lust - \[I immediately turn away from it and\] do this.
-The mind of non-lust - I do that.
+No—When lust is present you must acknowledge it, and recognize the mind of lust as the mind of lust.
+As opposed to—“Mind of lust—\[I immediately turn away from it and\] do this.
+The mind of non-lust—I do that.
 Either way, I will try to not be aware of myself because it’s too unpleasant.”
 So when the mind of lust is there, that needs to be endured.

 If you are jumping into the practice of
 “<span lang="pi">*asubha*</span>” immediately, you are acting out of it.
-You are not allowing it to be for what it is - the phenomenon of lust, mind affected by lust - you’re just trying to get rid of it.
-Which is exactly the motion of sensuality - when lust is present you immediately jump into the sensuality to get rid of that painful itch.
+You are not allowing it to be for what it is—the phenomenon of lust, mind affected by lust—you’re just trying to get rid of it.
+Which is exactly the motion of sensuality—when lust is present you immediately jump into the sensuality to get rid of that painful itch.
 So now you learn that this is bad, and now you go “when lust is present what do I do?”
 And you jump into acting out \[in another way\] *still to get rid